trans-travel/trans-travel/notes/usa-general.md

 officials at USA borders.

-See the [USA International Visitors page](notes/usa-immigration.md) for more information, including information about drug importation..
+See the [USA International Visitors page](notes/usa-immigration.md) for more information, including information about drug importation.

 ## Advocacy and Protests